wanyu-lin/wanyu-lin.github.io/_pages/about.md

 news: true
 social: true
 ---
-Wanyu currently is a research assistant professor in the Department of Computing at the Hong Kong Polytechnic University.
+Wanyu is a research assistant professor in the Department of Computing at the Hong Kong Polytechnic University.
 <br>
-Wanyu's research generally centers on developing machine learning algorithms for graph-structured data.
-Currently, she focuses on model explanations for graph neural networks and machine learning in adversarial settings.
-She has worked on applying graph representation learning to various domains, such as computer vision, and social networks.
+Wanyu’s main research interest is in developing machine learning algorithms for graph-structured data.
+Currently, her research activities focus on model explanations for graph neural networks and trustworthy machine learning.
+Wanyu's methods of graph representation learning have been applied to various fields, such as computer vision and social networks.

 Wanyu enjoys reading, singing, and jogging in her leisure time.
-She loves to explore new places and enjoys natural beauties in the form of daily jogging.
+She also loves to visit new places, meet new friends, and explore nature.
 <br>